 Mary’s first communication to the disciples was concerning the empty tomb.
 Jesus was gone.
 Her next message to them was quite different:

 “I have seen the Lord!”

-If anyone wants to challenge the veracity and legitimacy of women serving at both the highest and lowest levels in the Kingdom of God they will have to deal with Mary.
-O.K., even better, they will have to deal with Jesus.
+If anyone wants to challenge the veracity and legitimacy of women serving at both the highest and lowest levels in the kingdom of God, they will have to deal with Mary.
+Okay, even better, they will have to deal with Jesus.
 Full stop.

-- What do you think of Mary’s mistaking Jesus for the gardener?
+1. What do you think of Mary mistaking Jesus for the gardener?

-- Do you believe Mary’s direct eye witness testimony about her seeing Jesus?
+2. Do you believe Mary’s direct eyewitness testimony about her seeing Jesus?
 What is the significance of Mary being a woman in this instance?

-- What would it mean to be awakened to the Resurrection as more than a single event in history, but as the redefining of everything past and going forward?
+3. What would it mean to be awakened to the resurrection as more than a single event in history, but as the redefining of everything past and going forward?